HotariTobu/gd-uuid/README.md

 # GD UUID

-GD UUID is a Godot library that generate UUIDs.
+GD UUID is a Godot library that generates UUIDs.
 Currently, it supports UUID v7 only.

 [Godot Asset Library](https://godotengine.org/asset-library/asset/)